 Mini-Special Issue of the MTT

-In the framework of the INMMiC 2023 we are organizing a mini Special Issue (SI) of the Transactions of Microwave Theory and Techniques.
+In the framework of the INMMiC 2023, we are organizing a mini Special Issue (SI) of the Transactions of Microwave Theory and Techniques.
 Therefore, we invite you to submit your contribution related to your INMMiC 2023 paper through the ScholarOne Manuscript Central website, in exactly the same way as any other regular MTT Transactions’ submission.
-When you submit your article, you will be asked several questions, one of them is the manuscript type.
-In this case you should select “2023 INMMIC mini-special issue”.
+When you submit your article, you will be asked several questions, one is about the manuscript type.
+In this case, you should select “2023 INMMIC mini-special issue”.

 When you prepare your manuscript you should consult the Instructions for Authors (https://www.mtt.org/author-information-transactions) and follow the T-MTT Word or LaTex Templates available there.
 Papers not following these templates cannot be accepted into the peer review process.

 Please be aware, that your contribution should be prepared as any other regular T-MTT paper, and they will be evaluated via the same peer-review process.
 The quality of your contribution must meet the level required for a publication at the MTT Transactions.

 Since your contribution is an expanded version of a conference paper, it is important to note, that, according to the authors’ instructions, you must meet the following requirement: